ChordPro/chordpro/docs/content/ChordPro-Configuration-Format-Strings.md

 Page related metadata are only available in headings and footers.

+ * `chords`: A comma-separated list of chords used in this song.

+ * `numchords`: The number of chords used in this song.

  * `page`: The starting page number of the song.

  * `page.side`: The current page side, `left` or `right`.